Birds make excellent pets, and I enjoy sharing my knowledge with aspiring bird owners.

 Beginning Your Journey as a Bird Owner

-Please note: This is not intended to be a comprehensive guide to caring for your new bird, but merely an aid for decision-making.
-Before making a purchase, be sure to do some research on how to care for your new bird.
+Please note: This is not intended to be a comprehensive guide to caring for your new bird, but merely an aid in decision-making.
+Before buying your new feathery friend, be sure to do some research on how to care for them.

-The most common recommendation for a new bird owner is to purchase parakeets.
+The most common recommendation for a new bird owner is parakeets.
 There are a number of good reasons that many people consider this to be the ideal first bird:

 - Parakeets are very easy to care for, even for a beginner.